-This online tool is an easy way to calculate your macros for a low-carb ketogenic diet.
+This free online tool is an easy way to calculate your macros for a low-carb ketogenic diet.

 Try it out for yourself!
 We'll walk you through each step.

 Not one for reading the instruction manual?
 Go ahead and experiment!
 You can see how the results change in real time based on your selection.

 Want some guidance on how to use the free keto calculator?
 Keep reading!

 Macros, also known as macronutrients, are divided into 3 types: fat, protein, and carbohydrates.

 To follow the keto diet effectively, you need to calculate how many of these nutrients to consume each day.
 This way, you can enter ketosis and start burning fat for energy.